taiwoajasa245/Whatsapp/README.md

-# Whatsapp Clone
+# WhatsApp Clone

-creating the full functionality of Whatsapp
+creating the full functionality of WhatsApp